Want to know how to be a Mummy Blogger? I’m guessing you do, since you’re here.

 Try to think of a name that you can imagine yourself still loving in ten years time.
 One that will grow with you and won’t potentially limit the direction of the blog in the future.

-4. Set up your blog
+4. How to set up your blog

 I’ve already written previously about how to start a blog which has some basic steps to getting started.
 You’ll need to choose a name, buy your domain name, choose a host and set up your blog.
 I would highly recommend WordPress and, since writing that previous post, I have switched my hosting to Siteground.
 The link to Siteground is an affiliate link – if you click it and sign up with them, I will get a little commission (so thank you if you do!).